FrancescaMM/GAME2338/Game_Review_Four.md

 ### Monopoly
 Monopoly, https://monopoly.hasbro.com/en-us
-The name of the game, subtitle, and the url or information on how to find the game.

 ### Rating
 I give games from 1 to 10 stars and I give this game a 8.5 star rating.